-The certificate validity period for SESIP certificates is three (3) years from the ETR issue date.
-This period can be extended by another 1.5 years (18 months), if required, is accordance with the rules defined in [TrustCB SP] "Certificate validity".
+The certificate validity period for SESIP certificates is two (2) years from the ETR issue date.
+This period can be extended by another two (2) years, if required, is accordance with the rules defined in [TrustCB\SP] "Certificate validity".

 1.5 SESIP Reference Materials